josejimenezluna/molgrad/README.md

 ## Installation

 The recommended method of usage is via the Anaconda Python distribution.
-One can use the provided conda environment in the repository (assumes CUDA10.1 or greater compatible driver is available):
+One can use the provided conda environment in the repository (should work for most *nix systems):

 ```bash
 conda env create -f environment.yml